2zillion/PutGet/README.md

 # PutGet
-Store and retrieve <key,value> pairs Chrome
+Simple Chrome extension to store and retrieve [text,description] pairs

 Based on code from https://github.com/davidtran/ng-todo